Cold gas formation triggered by active galactic nuclei jet feedback in galaxy cluster cores: Results: properties of warm and cold gas components

 The amount of cold gas present in the ICM strongly correlates with the AGN power, due to both of the aforementioned effects.
 Indeed, the evolution of the jets is very sensitive to the presence of cold gas in the central $\sim 10\ \kpc$ region.
 Specifically, we observe deflection and redirection of the jets, induced by interactions and collisions with dense cold clouds\footnote{We recall that in our adopted implementation, the SMBH has no natural precession and the jet axis is fixed.}\citep[see also][]{Ehlert23}.
 These deflections appear to be essential to distribute heating from jets, and to avoid the ``dentist drill'' effect: perfectly collimated jets, digging through the ICM, will travel a long path in the clusters and inject energy at large distances, as we found in \cite{Sotira25}, \citep[see also][]{VernReyn06, Libryan14b}.
 While in \citet{Sotira25}, precession of jets was introduced by the numerical setup; here, jet redirection is spontaneously induced by the interaction with the dense, multi-phase gas.
 In the observed clusters, both the AGN jet precession, redirection via collisions with the dense clouds, and displacement by cluster weather \citep[e.g.,][]{2006MNRAS.373L..65H, BournSij19, bourneSij2021} are likely at play.

 To verify that the multi-phase ICM properties are realistic, in Fig.~\ref{fig:cold_mass_phases}, we show the evolution of gas mass for the different phases of the hydrogen below $5\times 10^4 \ \mathrm{K}$, as well as the cumulative mass of the stars formed.
 At the end of the simulation, the total stellar mass formed is $3\times10^{11}\ \msol$, $99\%$ being within $30\ \kpc$ radius, while the small remainder resides in filaments or clumps at larger radii.
-The total stellar mass, somewhat surprisingly, matches the cD galaxy of Perseus despite our simple stellar model; of course, in real systems, the central galaxy is not formed by a direct cooling flow as it happened in the initial stage of our simulation and we again stress the simple nature of the star formation model employed in our simulations, which is, at least partly, employed for numerical reasons, to avoid excessively dense gas formation.
+The total stellar mass, somewhat surprisingly, matches the cD galaxy of Perseus despite our simple stellar model; of course, in real systems, the central galaxy is not formed by a direct cooling flow as it happened in the initial stage of our simulation.
+After the cooling flow stage, the average star formation rate is $\approx100\ \mathrm{\msol/yr}$.
+This value would mostly produce a blue star-forming central galaxy rather than a massive red passive galaxy as observed.
+Several key aspects that can suppress the star formation are missing in the simulation, such as most importantly stellar feedback.
+Furthermore, our simulations assume a simple prescription for star formation, while the injection of turbulence from the AGN itself and the presence of a magnetic field can drastically reduce the star formation efficiency of the molecular phase \citep{Alatalo2015, Tabatabaei2018}.
+We again stress the simple nature of the star formation model employed in our simulations, which is, at least partly, employed for numerical reasons, to avoid excessively dense gas formation.
 Importantly, the realistic stellar mass in conjunction with the reasonable black hole and cold gas mass we find in our simulation demonstrates the self-regulated nature of our AGN feedback implementation, where the numerical overcooling is avoided.
 The SMBH mass is quite constant during the whole simulation, growing by roughly $10\%$ from its initial mass of $M_{\mathrm{BH}}=4\times10^9\ \msol$.

 Approximately $90\%$ of the warm-cold gas is neutral, while the remainder is in molecular form, with masses in the range $10^7-2\times10^9 \ \msol$.
 The mass of the warm-ionized hydrogen component is of the same order of magnitude as the molecular gas.
 These values are compatible with observations of observed systems \cite{Salome11, Olivares2019, olivares22, Gingras24}, except for the warm-ionized gas, which appears to be higher in our model with respect to observations by \citet{Gingras24}, who found ionized gas masses in the range $10^6 - 10^8$ M$_\odot$ in a small sample of cool-core clusters.